oracle-livelabs/security/data-safe/assess-database-users/assess-database-users-ocw.md

 This lab assumes you have:

 - Obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console
-- Prepared your environment for this workshop (see [Prepare Your Environment](?lab=prepare-environment))
+- Prepared your environment for this workshop
 - Registered your target database with Oracle Data Safe (see [Register an Autonomous Database with Oracle Data Safe](?lab=register-autonomous-database))
-- Started audit data collection for your target database in Oracle Data Safe (see [Audit Database Activity](?lab=audit-database-activity)).
-Audit data collection is required if you want to view a user's audit records from within User Assessment.

 ### Assumptions